Anoop-Rawat/Deploy_VPC_Terraform/README.md

 aws account with access key and secret access key with required permissions Terraform should be intall on your device

-Open CMD prompt and go to your project directory run belo commands
+Open CMD prompt and go to your project directory run belos commands

  terraform --version > to check if terraform install or not